Robotic Gastric Bypass Surgery

-During robotic gastric bypass surgery, a surgeon creates a small pouch from the top section of your stomach, then attaches it your small intestine.
-In effect, it helps you restrict the amount of food you can eat and you’ll absorb fewer calories, enabling you to lose weight.
+TexomaCare Weight-Loss Surgery Center, located in Denison, Texas, provides robotic gastric bypass surgery to help patients lose weight.
+During robotic gastric bypass surgery, a bariatric surgeon creates a small pouch from the top section of your stomach, then attaches it to your small intestine.
+The result of this helps the patient restrict the amount of food that they can eat, which then helps absorb few calories, enabling weight loss.

 This minimally invasive technique can enable you to recover quicker and experience fewer complications after the procedure compared to open gastric bypass surgery.
-Your surgeon will make a few small incisions in your abdomen and insert special surgical tools, including a laparoscope equipped with a camera.
+The surgeon at our gastric bypass center will make a few small incisions in your abdomen and insert special surgical tools, including a laparoscope equipped with a camera.
 The camera can give surgeons a detailed look inside your body without making a large incision.
 The surgeon is assisted by a robotic platform to help perform the surgery.

-Using the surgical instruments, the surgeon will detach the top section of your stomach and seal it shut, creating a small pouch.
+Using the surgical instruments, the bariatric surgeon will remove the top section of your stomach and seal it shut, which creates a small pouch.
 The pouch is then attached to the lower part of the small intestine to avoid, or bypass, the larger part of the stomach.
 Still attached to the large part of the stomach is the upper small intestine, which will reconnect with the small intestine to form a “Y” shape.
 This enables the larger part of the stomach to receive blood and remain in place.